QuelPatz/Portfolio-Draft/readme.txt

 8	Implement an XMLHttpRequest for data & JQuery AJAX method (Remote Data Source) 9	Web Sockets (Real Time Communication)
 10	Local storage (Offline Support) and Web worker

+#### Setup

+To run the code, navigate and open de 'index.htm' file in your browser or click on this <a href="https://github.com/QuelPatz/Portfolio">link</a>

 ============================